Everything Works

 No Man’s Land

-The “everything works” pattern is easy to sustain.
-When dashboards are green, there is little motivation to dig deeper.
-Developers focus on delivery, and management focuses on milestones.
-Progress is judged mainly through what is visible and by the volume of user complaints.
-This creates a silent agreement: if there is no negative feedback, the system is assumed to be healthy.
+The “everything works” pattern is very easy to maintain.
+When dashboards show all green, there is little incentive to dive deeper.
+Developers are busy shipping, management tracks their milestones, and progress is judged mostly through what is visible.
+This makes a quiet agreement: if there is no negative feedback, the system is assumed to be healthy.

-The issue is a structural gap.
-Responsibility for operational outcome disappears behind green metrics.
+Responsibility for outcome disappears behind green metrics.
 No one explicitly asks: “Does this system actually work under its intended conditions, or are we just lucky today?”

 • Naive assumptions fail under real-world pressure.